netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 ## General Txid Principles

-All servers implementing a txid mechanism MUST maintain a top level txid meta data value for each configuration datastore supported by the server.
+All servers implementing a txid mechanism MUST maintain a top level server side txid meta data value for each configuration datastore supported by the server.
+Server side txid is often abbreviated s-txid.
 Txid mechanism implementations MAY also maintain txid meta data values for nodes deeper in the YANG data tree.
-The nodes for which the server maintains txids are collectively referred to as the "versioned nodes".
+The nodes for which the server maintains txids are collectively referred to as the "Versioned Nodes".

+Server implementors MAY use the YANG extension statement ietf-netconf-txid:versioned-node to inform potential clients about which YANG nodes the server maintains a txid value for.
+Another way to discover (a partial) set of Versioned Nodes is for a client to request the current configuration with txids.
+The returned configuration will then have the Versioned Nodes decorated with their txid values.

+Regardless of whether the server declares the Versioned Nodes or not, the set of Versioned Nodes in the server's YANG tree MUST remain constant, except at system redefining events, such as software upgrades or entitlement installations or removals.

-The server returning txid values for the versioned nodes MUST ensure the txid values are changed every time there has been a configuration change at or below the node associated with the txid value.
-This means any update of a config true node will result in a new txid value for all ancestor versioned nodes, up to and including the datastore root itself.
+The server returning txid values for the Versioned Nodes MUST ensure the txid values are changed every time there has been a configuration change at or below the node associated with the txid value.
+This means any update of a config true node will result in a new txid value for all ancestor Versioned Nodes, up to and including the datastore root itself.

-This also means a server MUST update the txid value for any nodes that change as a result of a configuration change, regardless of source, even if the changed nodes are not explicitly part of the change payload.
+This also means a server MUST update the txid value for any nodes that change as a result of a configuration change, and their ancestors, regardless of source, even if the changed nodes are not explicitly part of the change payload.
 An example of this is dependent data under YANG {{RFC7950}} when- or choice-statements.